Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Reducing the cardinality of functional bases by finding polynomial relations

-\paragraph{Analytical step for the $\mu$th invariant} The syzygies found numerically are initially very good approximations, which are then verified symbolically in a subsequent step.
+is employed to verify whether the given invariant can be accurately represented as a polynomial, which is inspired by the Chebyshev distance.
+In the cases studied, a number of $\num{1000}$ randomly generated states and a tolerance value $\textrm{tol}=1$ were found to yield reliable results in a couple of seconds.
+If it turns out that the $\mu$th invariant is polynomially expressible and the exact coefficients of the found relation are of interest, the analytical step is carried out.
+Otherwise, ${}^{n_{\kappa+1}}\tilde I_{\kappa+1} = \inv{n_\mu}_\mu$ is added to the current tuple $\Set{Y}_\Group{G}$ with $\kappa$ elements and the numerical step is directly executed again for the next invariant $\inv{n_{\mu+1}}_{\mu+1}$ in $\Set{X}_{\Set{G}}$. \paragraph{Analytical step for the $\mu$th invariant} The polynomial relations found numerically are initially very good approximations, which are then verified symbolically in a subsequent step.
 For this purpose, we use the SymPy library, which provides the invariants in analytical form.
-For every found syzygy, the verification process begins by examining the solution vector $\hat{\V{a}}{}_\mu$ to determine whether the coefficients $\hat{a}_{\mu,\alpha}$ can be expressed as rational numbers.
-If this is the case, the identified syzygy between the invariants is checked for exactness. \begin{remark} In general, the number of random states must be greater than or equal to the number of terms in the polynomial ansatz.
-When the ansatz involves high polynomial degrees, numerical errors may accumulate, potentially leading to incorrect identification of invariants as either reducible or irreducible.
+For every found polynomial relation, the verification process begins by examining the solution vector $\hat{\V{a}}{}_\mu$ to determine whether the coefficients $\hat{a}_{\mu,\alpha}$ can be expressed as rational numbers.
+If this is the case, the identified polynomial relation between the invariants is checked for exactness. \begin{remark} In general, the number of random states must be greater than or equal to the number of terms in the polynomial ansatz.
+When the ansatz involves high polynomial degrees, numerical errors may accumulate, potentially leading to incorrect identification of invariants as either polynomial independent or expressible.
 This issue can be mitigated by increasing the precision of floating-point values or by switching to symbolic computation also for the numerical step.
 However, this comes at the cost of increased computational time.
-Thus, fully symbolic computation should be avoided if possible and only used to perform the analytical step. \end{remark} \begin{remark} The presented procedure serves not only to derive an irreducible integrity basis from a polynomially complete set of invariants, but also to identify algebraic relations in higher polynomial degrees between polynomially irreducible invariants.
-Furthermore, polynomial syzygies between distinct sets of invariants are also obtainable with this numerical-analytical approach. \end{remark}
+Thus, fully symbolic computation should be avoided if possible and only used to perform the analytical step.
+Alternatively, one could use more sophisticated algorithms, which are described in \citet{sturmfels_algorithms_2008, derksen_computational_2002, desmorat_computation_2023, lercier_hyperelliptic_2012, lercier_covariant_2017, olive_geometrie_2014, olive_minimal_2017, olive_characterization_2022, taurines_modelisation_2022}, for instance. \end{remark} \begin{remark} The presented procedure serves not only to derive a set of polynomially independent invariants, but also to find polynomial relations between the elements of two distinct sets of invariants.
+Furthermore, this numerical-analytical approach also serves to identify syzygies between polynomial invariants.
+Syzygies denote algebraic dependencies between invariants in polynomial form, see \citet[Sect.
+1.3]{derksen_computational_2002} or \citet[p.
+14]{sturmfels_algorithms_2008}.
+For example, let $I_1, I_2$ and $I_3$ be polynomially independent homogeneous polynomial invariants which share the syzygy $0=I_1^2 - I_2I_3$.
+Hence, one of the three invariants depends not polynomially but algebraically on the other two invariants.